pauljnav/pauljnav.github.io/_posts/2025-05-01-better-faster-CIDRToSubnetMask.md

+# A better and faster CIDR to subnet mask in PowerShell

 This long-overdue follow-up to the original post [Convert CIDR to Subnet Mask]({% post_url 2025-01-08-blog-Convert-CIDRToSubnetMask %}), comes with a familiar story.
 As coders, we often leave unfinished—rough scripts, quick hacks, or ideas left undone.
 Later, when we revisit our old work, we spot the rough edges and realise there's room for improvement.
 This post is part of that process: reflection, refinement, and sharing something better the second time around.